-Last year Cardinus carried out over 2,500 valuations for clients, and sometimes for brokers.
-There was a wide variation between current sum insured and the measured valuation figures and whilst a few properties were overvalued, the vast majority were found to be undervalued.
+In previous years we’ve studied the building insurance valuation figures across our the buildings we’ve surveyed.
+There is a wide variation between current sum insured and the measured valuation figures and while a few properties were overvalued, the vast majority were found to be undervalued.
 An average 20% underinsurance was the norm.

-An insurance press article published last year reported that an Aviva property survey found 86% were significantly underinsured.
-Mike Colmans, property owners underwriting manager for Aviva stated that accurate sums insured on a property are vital to guarantee receiving the full amount in the event of a claim.
+An insurance press article published findings from an Aviva property survey that found 86% were significantly underinsured.
+Mike Colmans, property owners underwriting manager for Aviva stated that accurate sums insured on a property are vital to guarantee to receive the full amount in the event of a claim.
 “As many as 50% of claims for damage to buildings are being settled below the cost of reinstatement, which could have a significant impact on property owners who would have to fund the difference themselves.”

 Let me start by stating that in our experience property insurance values are seldom correct.
 A good number are underinsured by 20% or more.
 That’s borne out of actual revaluations carried out on behalf of clients over the past few years.